 In a deleted scene near the beginning of the film, it is mentioned that Dr. Crusher is preparing to leave for Starfleet Medical.
-This further adds to the sense of the ship emptying, and further cements this as the final TNG film.
+This further adds to the sense of the ship emptying, and further cements this as the final Next Generation film.

-The film's cast--in particular, Jonathan Frakes, Marina Sirtis and LeVar Burton--have leveled fierce criticism at director Stuart Baird over his direction of the film, claiming the director hated the Star Trek universe and knew nothing about it.
-Baird, for his part, expresses his frustration in the DVD commentary at having to tell a story in an established universe with pre-existing design and character relationships, hated having to utilize recycled sets and props and has trouble remembering the names of the main cast.
+The film's cast, in particular, Jonathan Frakes, Marina Sirtis, and LeVar Burton, have leveled fierce criticism at Stuart Baird over his direction of the film, claiming he hated the Star Trek universe, and knew nothing about it.
+Baird, for his part, expresses his frustration in the DVD commentary at having to tell a story in an established universe with pre-existing design and character relationships, hated having to utilize recycled sets and props, and had trouble remembering the names of the main cast.

 After Star Trek: Generations (1994), Michael Dorn (and thus Worf) joined the cast of Star Trek: Deep Space Nine (1993), and since then his character has been a source of awkwardness.
 In Star Trek: First Contact (1996), Worf pilots the Defiant, he is beamed aboard the Enterprise-E after the Defiant is no longer able to move.
 In Star Trek: Insurrection (1998), Worf is asked why he's aboard the Enterprise-E and away from Deep Space 9; his explanation is literally interrupted.
 Also, Worf's most notable feature in Insurrection is getting a pimple.
 For this film, in an earlier script Worf is asked why he isn't too busy with ambassador duties, which were given to him in Star Trek: Deep Space Nine: What You Leave Behind (1999).
 He drunkenly replies that he was not suited for diplomatic life.